CtadharaMidori/guides/jean.md

 | 5-Hit | 115.13% | 159 | 164.1%/s |

 **Charged Attack**
-Consumes 20 stamina to strike upwards and knock up light enemies that will then fall down slowly.
+Consumes 20 stamina to strike upwards and knocks up light enemies that will then fall down slowly.

 * Se Gale Blade for fall damage techniques.